TWO BRIDGES INSTEAD OF FORDS IN ELLARS. - Bulding of the two bridges over Skelton Beck at Skelton Ellars.

 11. The chapel at Brotton is annexed to the cure of Skelton and is served in the manner above specified.
 It is distant from Skelton about 3 measured miles.
 There is no particular endowment belonging to Brotton.
 We have no chapel in ruins.

-William Smith, a miller, was murdered at night in his bed at home in Skelton in Cleveland by Luke Atkinson who also lived in the
+William Smith, a Miller, was murdered at night in his bed at home in Skelton in Cleveland by Luke Atkinson who also lived in the village.

 "Murder most foul."